xebadevs/Synchrophraser/README.md

 ## License

-Distributed under the MIT License.
+Distributed under Creative Commons Legal Code.
 See `LICENSE.txt` for more information.